 - Gain objective insights into vulnerabilities that may exist across your environment

-Detection – The ability to detect an attack through multiple phases of a compromise.
-This is the foundation to any capabilities of reducing the damage inflicted during a breach.
-Detection systems include SIEMs, NAC rogue device detection, account change monitoring, suspicious command usage, user behavior analytics (UBA), etc. Where detection controls cannot be implemented, enhancements in deflection and deterrence controls are necessary.
+Detection: Defined as the ability to recognize and identify an attack through multiple phases of a compromise, detection is the foundational element of reducing the damage inflicted during a breach.
+Detection systems include security information and event management (SIEM), NAC rogue device detection, account change monitoring, suspicious command usage, user behavior analytics (UBA), and more.
+Where detection controls cannot be implemented, enhancements in deflection and deterrence controls are necessary.

-Deflection – (Also referred to as protection) – The ability to build proactive measures that directly defend the network through protection.
-This would include Antivirus, Intrusion Detection/Prevent Systems, Network Access Controls, etc. Where protection controls cannot be implemented, enhancements to detection and deterrence controls are necessary.
+Deflection: Also referred to as protection, deflection is the ability to build proactive measures that directly defend the network through protection.
+This would include anti-virus, intrusion detection/prevention systems, network access controls, and more.
+Where deflection controls cannot be implemented, enhancements to detection and deterrence controls are necessary.

-Deterrence – The implementation of patch management procedures and enforcement of complex password policies.
-This also includes creating paths of least resistance to bait an attacker to use a specific system or set of credentials in order to detect their activity.
-This is often done with Honeypots, HoneyTokens, and HoneyCreds.
+Deterrence: The third piece of an organization’s defensive team is deterrence, which is the implementation of patch management procedures and the enforcement of complex password policies.
+This also includes creating paths of least resistance to bait an attacker to use a specific system or set of credentials in order to detect their activity, which is often achieved with Honeypots, Honeytokens, and Honeycreds.
 Where deterrence controls cannot be implemented, enhancements in detection and deflection controls are necessary.

 Author: David Kennedy